jgiannuzzi/buildkit-issue-2198-repro/README.md

 - `CACHE_RESET_FREQ` controls the `buildkitd` cache reset frequency.
 It defaults to every 4 tries.
 - `NO_CLEANUP` can be set to any value to prevent the script from cleaning up anything when it exits.
 - `USE_LOCAL_CACHE` can be set to any value to make the script export the cache in a local directory instead of a registry.
+- `SKIP_CREATE_CACHE` can be used to skip the cache creation step.
+- `SKIP_TESTS` can be used to skip the tests altogether.

 ## Why is this broken?